Special Bureau of the Communist Party of Indonesia

 The Special Bureau was a largely underground arm of the Partai Komunis Indonesia (PKI), the Communist Party of Indonesia, that operated around the time of the 30 September Movement.
 Although it is unknown exactly who led the coup attempt against President Sukarno, many relevant individuals and facts support the hypothesis that the PKI, particularly the Special Bureau, played a large role.
-Many details about PKI involvement in the 30th September Movement and consequent Indonesian Massacre of 1965 still remain unclear.
+Many details about PKI involvement in the 30th September Movement and consequent Indonesian mass killings of 1965–66 still remain unclear.

 Background

-According to testimony by Special Bureau leader Sjam, the Special Bureau began operating officially as an entity in 1964, but secretly operated since the early 1950s under Aidit’s command.
-It was previously known as the “Military Section of the Organizational Department,” and functioned to recruit military sympathizers to the PKI’s cause.
+According to testimony by Special Bureau leader Kamaruzaman Sjam, the Special Bureau began operating officially as an entity in 1964, but secretly operated since the early 1950s under D. N. Aidit's command.
+It was previously known as the "Military Section of the Organizational Department", and functioned to recruit military sympathizers to the PKI's cause.
 Nearing the time of the coup attempt, the Special Bureau began to have more of an influence within the PKI under the leadership of Sjam.

 Role in coup attempt

 Although it is not exactly clear how much of a role the Special Bureau played in the actual coup attempt, it is undisputed that the agency had an impact.
-Evidence as explored by John Roosa suggests that Aidit approved of Sjam’s collaboration with military officers in staging a preemptive strike against the army high command.
+Evidence as explored by John Roosa suggests that Aidit approved of Sjam's collaboration with military officers in staging a preemptive strike against the army high command.
 According to the Supardjo document, a reliable piece of testimonial evidence from the era, Sjam was the primary organizer of the movement.
 However it is unclear whether Aidit initiated the movement and ordered Sjam to carry it out, or if Aidit allowed Sjam to work with the military officers on the assumption that the officers were leading the movement.
 In other words, the main question is whether Aidit was the mastermind of the movement, or was merely a misunderstood supporter of the movement.
-It is difficult to assess Aidit’s involvement due to a lack of reliable and conclusive evidence.
+It is difficult to assess Aidit's involvement due to a lack of reliable and conclusive evidence.
 Many historians have investigated the coup, yet even in the case of Roosa, no single analysis has provided a conclusive and undisputed storyline.

-Key Players
+Key players

 The five main leaders of the Special Bureau were: